 Even a similar product might have different impacts based on the way the supplier packages or delivers the product to our university.
-Consolidating purchases or buying in bulk can reduce transportations impacts, and requesting vendors to reduce packaging can eliminate landfill waste.
+Consolidating purchases or buying in bulk can reduce transportations impacts, and requesting vendors to reduce packaging can eliminate landfill waste and the use of plastic.